Escalade - header

 Map of three dam proposals

-The confluence of the Colorado and Little Colorado rivers is sacred to many Native peoples in the region and awe-inspiring to all.
-These proposed dam projects, like the not-so-distant failed Escalade tramway, threaten to disrupt the spiritual and cultural practices of people who have called the Grand Canyon home since time immemorial.
+The confluence of the Colorado and Little Colorado rivers is culturally significant to many Native peoples in the region and awe-inspiring to all.
+These proposed dam projects, like the not-so-distant failed Escalade tramway, threatened to disrupt the spiritual and cultural practices of people who have called the Grand Canyon home since time immemorial.
 One of the projects (the Little Colorado River Pumped Storage Project), would have flooded a Hopi sacred site, a place where the Hopi people believe they emerged into this world.

 Video - Little Colorado River Flyover